vmware-archive/vsphere-storage-for-docker/docs/external/Interop.md

 - If a container is running and a snapshot is taken then if the container exits, the volume is not detached.
 VC shows an error that the volume is part of a snapshot and hence can't be removed from the VM config.
 For this reason, snapshotting a VM after starting one or more containers isn't supported as it leaves the volume attached to the VM. [#1649](https://github.com/vmware/docker-volume-vsphere/issues/1649)

 **Site Recovery Manager[SRM]**

 User created vmgroup is not supported with SRM.

 - SRM does not replicate the vmgroup configuration to the recovery site.
 As a result, after disaster recovery finishes, all VMs that were part of user created vmgroup will lose access to volumes of user created vmgroup.
 Those VMs now become part of `_DEFAULT` vmgroup and will have access to volumes of `_DEFAULT` vmgroup - in short, VMs lose the volumes that were part of user created vmgroup and gain access to volumes of `_DEFAULT vmgroup`. [#1786](https://github.com/vmware/docker-volume-vsphere/issues/1786)

+**Virtual Volumes(VVol)**

+- All features of vDVS are supported with Virtual Volumes(VVol) except clone volume.
+Cloning a volume to create a new volume on a VVol datastore is not supported currently. [#1998] (https://github.com/vmware/docker-volume-vsphere/issues/1998)